 Annual groundwater monitoring and corrective action report.
 For existing CCR landfills and existing CCR surface impoundments, no later than January 31, 2018, and annually thereafter, the owner or operator must prepare an annual groundwater monitoring and corrective action report.
 For new CCR landfills, new CCR surface impoundments, and all lateral expansions of CCR units, the owner or operator must prepare the initial annual groundwater monitoring and corrective action report no later than January 31 of the year following the calendar year a groundwater monitoring system has been established for such CCR unit as required by this subpart, and annually thereafter.
-For the preceding calendar year, the annual report must document the status of the groundwater monitoring and corrective action program for the CCR unit, summarize key actions completed, describe any problems encountered, discuss actions to resolve the problems, and project key activities for the upcoming year.
+For the preceding calendar year, the annual report must document the status of the groundwater monitoring and corrective any problems encountered, discuss actions to resolve the problems, and project key activities for the upcoming year.
 For purposes of this section, the owner or operator has prepared the annual report when the report is placed in the facility's operating record as required by § 257.105(h)(1).

 This Annual Report describes monitoring completed and actions taken at the THEC Ash Pond System as required by the Rule.
-Groundwater sampling and analysis was conducted in accordance with requirements described in § 257.93, and the status of the groundwater monitoring program described in § 257.94 and § 257.95 is also provided in this report.
-This Annual Report documents the applicable groundwater-related activities completed in the calendar year 2022.
+Groundwater sampling and analysis was conducted in accordance with requirements described in 40 CFR § 257.93, and the status of the groundwater monitoring program described in 40 CFR § 257.94 and § 257.95 is also provided in this report.
+This Annual Report documents the applicable groundwater-related activities completed in calendar year 2024.